luiscarlosgph/how-to/docker/README.md

     ```
     $ sudo usermod -a -G docker <your_username_here>
     ```
     Now you need to **log out (and log in again) from your Ubuntu session** for this change to take effect (don't worry, if you log out without closing your web browser you will get your million tabs back).
+Rebooting your PC also works.

 9. Install Portainer:
     ```